davidfauth/Neo4jH3/Documentation.md

 * kExpr: An INTEGER expression representing the grid distance. kExpr must be non-negative.

 ### Returns
-A list of values of the same type as the type of the h3CellIdExpr expression, corresponding to the H3 cell IDs that have the same resolution as the input H3 cell and are within grid distance k of the input H3 cell, where k is the value of the kExpr.
+A list of STRING values corresponding to the H3 cell IDs that have the same resolution as the input H3 cell and are within grid distance k of the input H3 cell, where k is the value of the kExpr.

 ### Error conditions
 If h3CellIdExpr is invalid, the function returns -1